 Techniques that require some thought, but not complete concentration:

-- finding lowest common multiple and highest common fraction
+finding lowest common multiple and highest common factor

-- using coordinates to specify a position on a plane or in 3D
+using coordinates to specify position on a plane or in 3D

 Techniques that can be completed easily, but might require full concentration: